tony-aw/tinycodet/README.md

 Just to clarify: I am not claiming this import system provided in the `tinyoperators` package is always the best system or whatever.
-This is just another option provided, just like the `import` and `box` packages provide additional options.
+This is just another option provided, just like the `import` and `box` packages provide their own alternative import systems.
 Please feel free to completely ignore this section if you prefer using `library()` :-)

 This section of the Read-Me is rather lengthy, so I will start with a super quick example code using `tinyoperator`’s import system: